FedericoCasati/modern-data-stack-project/README.md

 ## Key Design Decisions

-- **COPY INTO over INSERT** — Production Snowflake pipelines use internal stages + `COPY INTO` for idempotent, scalable loads.
+- **COPY INTO over INSERT**: Production Snowflake pipelines use internal stages + `COPY INTO` for idempotent, scalable loads.
 Raw `INSERT` statements don't scale.
-- **Incremental models** — The staging model uses `is_incremental()` to only process new data, avoiding full-table scans on every run.
+- **Incremental models**: The staging model uses `is_incremental()` to only process new data, avoiding full-table scans on every run.
-- **Multi-database architecture** — Ingestion is separated from project-specific transformations, allowing raw data reuse across projects.
+- **Multi-database architecture**: Ingestion is separated from project-specific transformations, allowing raw data reuse across projects.
-- **Terraform for Snowflake** — All infrastructure is version-controlled and reproducible.
+- **Terraform for Snowflake**: All infrastructure is version-controlled and reproducible.
 No manual clicking in the Snowflake UI.
-- **Source freshness checks** — dbt checks that ingestion data isn't stale before running transformations.
+- **Source freshness checks**: dbt checks that ingestion data isn't stale before running transformations.
-- **Failure callbacks + SLA** — Airflow logs detailed error info on task failure and flags tasks that exceed 1-hour SLA.
+- **Failure callbacks + SLA**: Airflow logs detailed error info on task failure and flags tasks that exceed 1-hour SLA.
-- **Custom schema macro** — Overrides dbt's default schema concatenation behavior to use exact schema names.
+- **Custom schema macro**: Overrides dbt's default schema concatenation behavior to use exact schema names.

 ## What I Learned

-- **Dependency resolution matters** — Pinning dbt and Airflow provider versions in the Dockerfile prevents 30+ minute pip backtracking during builds.
+- **Dependency resolution matters**: Pinning dbt and Airflow provider versions in the Dockerfile prevents 30+ minute pip backtracking during builds.
-- **Ambiguous columns in incremental models** — Snowflake's merge statement during incremental runs can cause column name collisions.
+- **Ambiguous columns in incremental models**: Snowflake's merge statement during incremental runs can cause column name collisions.
 Aliasing source columns in the first CTE prevents this.
-- **dbt schema naming** — By default, dbt prepends the target schema to custom schemas (e.g., `STAGING_MARTS`).
+- **dbt schema naming**: By default, dbt prepends the target schema to custom schemas (e.g., `STAGING_MARTS`).
 A custom `generate_schema_name` macro is required to use exact schema names.
-- **Terraform state management** — `terraform plan` before every `apply` is essential.
+- **Terraform state management**: `terraform plan` before every `apply` is essential.
 Infrastructure changes are reviewable diffs, just like code.
-- **CI catches real issues** — The GitHub Actions pipeline caught formatting issues and path configuration errors before they reached main.
+- **CI catches real issues**: The GitHub Actions pipeline caught formatting issues and path configuration errors before they reached main.

 ## License